-In line with the goals and objectives of FEA, and more specifically with the FEA SRM, this part of the FEA Geospatial Profile, hereafter referred to as the Geospatial SRM, serves to:
+In line with the goals and objectives of FEA, and more specifically with the FEA SRM, this part of the FEA Geospatial Profile serves to:

-- Build upon and extend the FEA SRM by defining, classifying, categorizing and recommending common, reusable geospatial "building blocks" Geospatial Service Components for reuse in government computing environments. - Provide guidance to agencies concerning Geospatial SRM implementation and use, aligning with and leveraging existing federal guidance, FEA PMO and Federal CIO Council recommendations, and harmonizing with other significant Federal interoperability and resource sharing initiatives, such as the National Information Exchange Model.
+- Build upon and extend the FEA SRM by defining, classifying, categorizing and recommending common, reusable geospatial "building blocks" - Geospatial Service Components - for sharing in government computing environments. - Provide guidance to agencies concerning Geospatial SRM implementation and use, aligning with and leveraging existing federal guidance, FEA PMO and Federal CIO Council recommendations, and harmonizing with other significant Federal interoperability and resource sharing initiatives, such as the National Information Exchange Model (NIEM).